rozek/node-red-ai-toolkit/README.md

 - Model Catalog: choose from a set of already tested, automatically downloadable AI models with optimized model-specific prompts for the various use cases this toolkit covers - or add your own models
 - Tool Store: enhance your AI agents with additional "tools".
 Use tools that come with this toolkit or add your own
 - Recipe Store: direct your AI agents with "recipes" that tell it how to solve well-known problems (rather than deciding on its own) to make it more robust.
 Use recipes that come with this toolkit or add your own
 - Key-Value and Vector Stores: add your own extensible knowledge database and let your AI agent scan that first before searching the web
+- simplified installation: right now, installation requires many steps snd is far from being simple.
+As soon as the toolkit has some degree of function completeness, the idea is to provide an "installer" which guides users through that process

 > Just a small note: if you like this module and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.